Gastroesophageal Reflux Disease (GERD) Treatment

 Esophageal Manometry

-A tiny electronic device is inserted into your nose and guided to your esophagus via a thin, flexible tube called a catheter.
-It evaluates motility by monitoring strength and patterns of muscle function within the esophagus.
+A thin, flexible tube called a catheter is inserted through your nose and into your esophagus.
+It evaluates esophageal motility by monitoring strength and patterns of muscle function within the esophagus.

 Esophageal Reflux Test

-A catheter or probe placed in the esophagus is used to diagnose the presence and severity of reflux.
+A catheter or probe placed in the esophagus is used to determine the presence and severity of reflux.

 Barium Swallow

 A barium liquid is swallowed and travels the length of your esophagus.
-X-ray images show how food and liquid travel through your esophagus.
+X-ray images show how the barium moves through your esophagus.
+This test can detect problems with the structure of your esophagus.

 Why Choose Duke